kolzchut/mediawiki-extensions-Donation/README.md

 - `$wgDonationNewsletterSubscriptionUrl`: Mailchimp API url.
 The checkbox will not show if this is null (default)
 - `$wgDonationNewsletterSubscriptionChecked`: Boolean.
 Should the subscription checkbox be checked by default
 - `$wgDonationHotjarTrigger`: A trigger name for hotjar to start recording, etc. Keep null to disable.
+  Recording will also be tagged with the trigger name.

 ### Important notice for `wgDonationSuggestedAmounts`!
 MediaWiki doesn't allow overriding flat arrays in its configuration - it always merges the arrays.